Intersection Cohomology. Simplicial Blow-up and Rational Homotopy: Proof of Theorem A

 \begin{quote} This section is devoted to the proof of \thmref{thm:extendable}.
-For that, we introduce the notion of filtered theory of cochains that will be used also for Goresky-MacPherson cochains. \end{quote} All cochain complexes are over a commutative ring $R$.
+For that, we introduce the notion of filtered theory of cochains that will be used also for the comparison between Goresky-MacPherson and Thom-Whitney cochains in \secref{sec:chaincochain}.
+All cochain complexes are over a commutative ring $R$. \end{quote}